ankowals/saf/README.md

 For api automation RestAssured library is used.

+To read Csv files openCSV library is used.

+To better handle command execution and sql execution commons-dBUtils and Commons-exec libraries from Appache are used.
+Same for better handling of files and string manipulations (Commons-io and Commons-lang).

 On top of that macro support, test data management, configuration files support, Page Object Model support and more was added.